ACCESS and Accommodation Office

 As of July 1st 2013, Disability Services became the ACCESS and Accommodation Office.
 The new name is intended to reflect the mission of the office which is to improve the accessibility of Mercer University Programs, Services and Facilities for persons with disabilities and ensure institutional compliance with the Amercians with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act (504).
 The office provides Accessibility, Consultation, Collaboration, Education, Support and Services (ACCESS) and Accommodations to ensure access to all programs and services for students and visitors with disabilities as required under Section 504 of the Rehabilitation Act and the ADAAA.

-***The Medical or Disability Housing or Meal Plan Accommodation Request Deadline for new requests is 60 days before the beginning of each semester and will be reviewed by the Medical Disability Petition Committee which includes a physician.
-The deadline for annual renewal of a request is the Housing Contract Deadline date established by Residence Life.
+***The Medical or Disability Housing or Meal Plan Accommodation Request Deadline for newly admitted students is 60 days before the beginning of each semester and will be reviewed by the Medical Disability Petition Committee which includes a physician.
+The deadline for currently enrolled students or annual renewal of a Housing or Meal Plan Accommodation is the Housing Contract Deadline date established by Residence Life.
 Request Forms can be found elsewhere on this page and should be returned with the Disability Verification Form to the ACCESS Office. ***

 Here you will find an overview of the mission and procedures of the ACCESS and Accommodation Office.
 More detailed information regarding Student and Faculty Responsibilities may be found on the pages linked in the pink box on the left and the forms linked in the blue box on the right.
 Contact information for the ADA/504 Coordinator and the ACCESS Coordinators on the various campuses may be found below.